2 MIN WATCH

 4. The Plan Evaluation Phase

-This final phase deals with the ongoing management process—which includes refining your plan, evaluating performance, and reporting on your data.
+This final phase deals with the management process—which includes refining your plan, evaluating performance, and reporting on your data.
 For example, if you’re tracking all of your metrics and you see one that doesn’t align well, this is when you’d alter or enhance it to make it more applicable to your strategy.
+Keep in mind, this phase is ongoing and never-ending.
+You will always be evaluating and refreshing your plan!

 Looking for a few more examples of strategic planning in healthcare?